livesession/livesession-sdk/README.md

 ls.init("YOUR TRACKID", options, sdkOptions);
 ```

-After init, you probably want to start recording, so run next method - `ls.newPageView()`
+After LiveSession is inited, you can start recording session using method `newPageView()`

 **Initialization example with enabled recording**